jeangiraldoo/flowizi/README.md

 Removing elements from an environment (without removing the environment itself) is just as easy, you just have to use the remove command with either the -w or -m flag, following the same structure you used when you added those elements in the first place, but with the remove command instead of the add command.
 Type `flowizi.exe remove -w name environment` to remove a website. `flowizi.exe remove -m name environment` removes a meeting.

-Finally, the system command will show the current user you are logged in as and the name of your operating system.
+The system command will show the current user you are logged in as and the name of your operating system.

+Finally, you can open everything contained in a container with the start command: `flowizi.exe start environment`